 Post-finasteride syndrome (PFS) is the name given to a condition associated with the use of Finasteride-based medications to treat male hair loss and pattern baldness.

 Finasteride (the active ingredient in treatments like Propecia and Finasteride) is a drug that inhibits the production of the hormone dihydrotestosterone (DHT) in the body.
-This hormone is responsible for causing male pattern baldness, hair loss, and can cause an enlarged prostate.
-By blocking DHT, Finasteride can treat these conditions (check out this post to find out more about how Finasteride does this).
+This hormone is responsible for causing male pattern baldness, and hair loss, and can cause an enlarged prostate.
+By blocking DHT, Finasteride can treat these conditions (check out this post to find out more about what Finasteride is used for).

 However, in very rare circumstances, some of the men who use Finasteride-based medications suffer from a range of persistent sexual, physical, neurological and mental adverse reactions.

 This complex set of symptoms is known as PFS.

 We still know relatively little about PFS; scientific research still needs to be done into the correlation between the use of Finasteride and this condition, as well as any possible factors that could cause patients to be affected.
 Many in the medical professional community still do not recognise PFS as a serious medical condition, despite similarities in an increasing number of reported cases.

 However, more research is being carried out and only recently, Post Finasteride Syndrome was added to the US National Institutes of Health (NIH) list of genetic and rare diseases.

 How do you know if you have PFS?

 Although it is very rare, PFS can appear during a Finasteride course of treatment, and may even appear after treatment is halted.
 If you’re concerned you might have PFS, there are a number of symptoms you can look for.